Frequently Asked Questions

 15. Do I need to send or include transcripts from each college or university attended?

 Yes.
 Colorado requires official transcripts from all accepted, regionally accredited colleges and/or universities that you have attended.
+These must be uploaded into your application at the time you apply.
 If you do not include all transcripts, your evaluation will be delayed.
+Do not mail transcripts to CDE.

 16. What is the difference between the PLACE exam and the PRAXIS II Exam?